zenicko/owner-9-15/readme.md

 7. Used package Owner.
 Refactoring structure of packages for the hometask
 ### Merge
 ### The branch hometask
 8. Create testing getting api configs by system properties
+9. Create testing getting api configs by file.properties

 ## What's new